MatthewDLudwig/NimiqWrapper/README.md

         - An incorrect password will throw an error.
       - `callback`
         - A function that will be called with the loaded wallet as it's only parameter.
-        - The callback iss only called if the wallet was imported succesfully.
+        - The callback is only called if the wallet was imported succesfully.
       - `errorCallback`
         - This is an optional callback which would be called if an error occurred while unlocking the wallet.
         - The most common error to occur will be an incorrect password being provided, so this callback is useful for detecting such an error.